21 Jun Pelco Security Cameras: A Timeline of Success, and What’s Next

 As The Turn of the Century Nears, Expansion Continues

 Under the new ownership, Pelco continued to thrive, and take steps to scale their organization in reaching new horizons.
 In 1996, Pelco purchased a new building, located in upstate NY.

 Far from serving the same purpose as the Fresno building, this facility was dedicated toward operations.
 While still dedicated to Pelco security cameras, this building included product showrooms, sales and marketing teams, engineers, and researchers focused on continued improvements.

 Pelco also began selling its security cameras internationally, with a strong emphasis on customer satisfaction: 100% satisfaction, in fact.
 This mantra guided Pelco as they continued innovating the security world.

 Schneider Electric Acquires Pelco

-As Schneider Electric built a strong presence in the building automation world, Pelco quickly rose to the top as a new prospect, thanks to their strong video technology.
+As Schneider Electric built a strong presence in the building automation world, Pelco quickly rose to the top as a new prospect, thanks to their strong video security technology.
 During this period, Pelco became known for their Apple-like technical support.
 People knew that Pelco dome cameras were the best around, but needed advice about making the best use of them.
 This support program was a critical advantage for a heavily technical product that only trained individuals knew how to use at the time.
 Our customer service-minded team takes inspiration from Pelco’s high standards and pushes that advice back to customers!

 This video technology was key in helping them rise to the top as well.
-In a world where surveillance became an absolute necessity, video feeds are now crucial, and it’s almost impossible to imagine security operations without them.
+In a world where video surveillance became an absolute necessity, video feeds are now crucial, and it’s almost impossible to imagine security operations without them.

 We’re Excited For the Future of Pelco’s Surveillance Cameras